THE LORE OF AMETHYST RINGS

 Among Ancient Egyptians, amethyst was a powerful talisman.
 For them, it was a stone of intellect, which they called hemag.
 Though Cleopatra is best-known for her love of emeralds, she collected many gems.
 For instance, one piece we know of is her amethyst signet ring.

-In her work Mystic Gems, Harriet Keith Kobes tells us, “The signet ring of Cleopatra was of amethyst engraved with the figure of Mittras, the Persian deity who symbolized the Divine Idea, the source of light and love.”
+In her work Mystic Gems, Harriet Keith Kobes tells us, “The signet ring of Cleopatra was of amethyst engraved with the figure of Mittras, an ancient deity who symbolized the Divine Idea, the source of light and love.”

 As a powerful queen of the Ancient World, it makes a certain sense Cleopatra would employ such a symbol.
 One can image how she would want to tap into the wisdom Mittras as she maintained rule through her wit and guile, not to mention her legendary beauty.